opensvc/docs.opensvc.com/source/agent.template.env.rst

 	;optional_on = node12 node21
 	;monitor = true
 	;monitor_on = node12 node21

 	#
+	# 'tags'
+	#
+	#   encap
+	#    this tag tells opensvc to handle this resource using the agent
+	#    embedded in the service containers instead of the master agent.
+	#    The resource status is also evaluated by the slave agents and
+	#    handed to the master agent as a json structure.
+	#
+	#   noalias
+	#    tells opensvc not to stack an ip alias but to plumb the ip on
+	#    the base ethernet interface. in this case, the netmask parameter
+	#    must be set for the resource as opensvc can not deduce the
+	#    netmask from the interface primary ip.
+	#
+	#   noaction
+	#    disables the stop and start actions for the resource.
+The status
+	#    is still evaluated though.
+This tag can be used to describe
+	#    container ips activated and desactivated by the container boot
+	#    and shutdown sequence.
+	#
+	;tags = encap noaction

 	# 'ipname'
 	#   the DNS name of the ip resource.
 Can be different from one node to the
 	#   other, in which case '@nodename' can be specified.
 This is most